RocketCommunicationsInc/astro/packages/astro-uxds/_content/fd-service-ux-design/about-the-fd-designs.md

 ![Track Data Utility wireframe](/img/service-specific-ux-design/fds-track-data-utility-raw-track.png)

-1. **File List** - displays a table list of raw tracking data.
+1. **File List** - Displays a table list of raw tracking data.
-2. **Edit Track File Button** - allows operator to edit/remove data from a track file.
+2. **Edit Track File Button** - Allows operator to edit/remove data from a track file.
-3. **Text Editor** - allows operator to edit and save/save as data from a track file.
+3. **Text Editor** - Allows operator to edit and save/save as data from a track file.
-4. **Filter Dropdown** - allows operator to filter track data display by time frame.
+4. **Filter Dropdown** - Allows operator to filter track data display by time frame.
-5. **Action Menu** - the action menu is reserved for non-primary actions an operator would execute such as export, print, save, etc&hellip;
+5. **Action Menu** - The action menu is reserved for non-primary actions an operator would execute such as export, print, save, etc&hellip;

 #### Track Data Utility: Filter Data

 ![Fitler Data Utility wireframe](/img/service-specific-ux-design/fds-track-data-utility-filter.png)

-1. **Data Display Segmented Button** - allows operator to change views from tabular data to a visual data display to view individual track data points.
+1. **Data Display Segmented Button** - Allows operator to change views from tabular data to a visual data display to view individual track data points.
-2. **Track Data Contextual Information** - clicking on an individual plot data instance will show additional information or actions associated with the track data.
+2. **Track Data Contextual Information** - Clicking on an individual plot data instance will show additional information or actions associated with the track data.
 An example would be what ground station the track data point is from as well as the date/time of the impression and it’s elevation numerical data.
-3. **Remove Outliers Controls** - lets operators manually delete outlying data points by clicking and deleting, or drag a threshold slider to get a desired result.
+3. **Remove Outliers Controls** - Lets operators manually delete outlying data points by clicking and deleting, or drag a threshold slider to get a desired result.
 Clicking the auto-remove button will let the system remove outliers based on a pre-defined algorithm set by developers.
-4. **Filter Button** - slide in panel that displays track data filters.
+4. **Filter Button** - Slide in panel that displays track data filters.
 Filters can be included or excluded by checking them off or on, as well as entering manual data into the filter for more refinement.
-5. **Settings Button** - displays generic settings for the display of data.
+5. **Settings Button** - Displays generic settings for the display of data.
-6. **Sites Button** - slide in pane that displays tracking sites.
+6. **Sites Button** - Slide in pane that displays tracking sites.
 Tracking sites can be displayed or hidden by checking them on or off.
 Clicking the settings cog on a tracking site allows operators to enter in site biases to include in the orbit determination.
-7. **Action Menu** - the action menu is reserved for non-primary actions an operator would execute such as export, print, save, etc&hellip;
+7. **Action Menu** - The action menu is reserved for non-primary actions an operator would execute such as export, print, save, etc.

 ### Propagator Utility